stivalaa/EstimNetDirected/README.md

 is included.
 This network was downloaded from Mark Newman's network data page.

-If you use this software (or any alternative implementation of the algorithms described in the references), please cite the papers below, and specifically Stivala, Robins, & Lomi (2019), in any resulting publications.
+If you use this software (or any alternative implementation of the algorithms described in the references), please cite the papers below (specifically Stivala, Robins, & Lomi (2019) for the EstimNetDirected software, and Byshkin et al. (2018) for the EE algorithm) in any resulting publications.

 ## Funding